LeeMorinUCF/ECP3004S21/demo_18_PP_Ch_13_Sorting/README.md

 we always know where to put the next item: location ```i```.
 This works because we are selecting the items in order.
 On the first iteration, ```i``` is 0 and ```lst[0:]``` is the entire list.
-This means tha on the first iteration, we take the smallest item and move it to the front.
+This means that on the first iteration, we take the smallest item and move it to the front.
 On the second iteration, we take the second-smallest item and move it into the second position.